skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Consumer information]

 ##Consumers' Checkbook
-Ratings on Chicago-area service providers such as car mechanics, plumbers, dentists, banks, and more.
-You'll be asked to register with Consumers' Checkbook to access the reviews.
+Ratings on numerous categories of Chicago-area service providers, including car mechanics, plumbers, dentists, roofers, and lawn care companies.
+[You'll be asked to register with Consumers' Checkbook to access the reviews.--checking to see if this is true off-site]

 [Consumer information]